Editorial advisory

 Water Verdict

-Pennington County receives a below-average water quality assessment with a grade of C and a score of 54.5 out of 100.
+Pennington County, Minnesota receives a below-average water quality assessment with a grade of C and a score of 54.5 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+The county's primary USGS gauge drains roughly 3,450 square miles of upstream watershed, giving local source waters a regional footprint.

 Violation Context

-Pennington County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Pennington County, Minnesota show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 10.8 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 11,063 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance